Contemporary palace in the Chiado, where the 1,200 m² spa rivals the view over the Tagus.

 Architecture and interiors

 The hotel occupies a 19th-century building entirely restructured in 2018, white azulejos façade typical of the Chiado.
-Contemporary interiors signed by a Lisbon firm: Portuguese marbles, smoked oak wood, brushed brass light fixtures.
-Rooms range from 28 to 45 m², ceiling height of 3.20 m preserved.
+Contemporary interiors by a Lisbon firm: Portuguese marbles, smoked oak wood, brushed brass light fittings.
+The rooms measure between 28 and 45 m², ceiling height of 3.20 m preserved.
 The basement spa benefits from a zenithal glass roof that floods the pool with natural light.

 At the table